-One caveat to the line of reasoning suggesting a causal link between primary epithelial IL-8 production and secondary reduced lung function is that it is also possible that the reverse relationship exists.
-Thus, it is feasible that elevated IL-8 levels seen in CF cells are explained by epigenetic changes within those cells.
+One caveat to the line of reasoning suggesting a causal link between primary epithelial IL8 production and secondary reduced lung function is that it is also possible that the reverse relationship exists.
+Thus, it is feasible that elevated IL8 levels seen in CF cells are explained by epigenetic changes within those cells.
 Individuals with reduced lung function likely have been exposed to a different infectious and inflammatory milieu over their life course when compared to individuals with higher lung function.
-This different milieu may result in an altered epigenetic profile of epithelial cells which in turn results in a different IL-8 (inflammatory) response to RSV when studied in vitro.
-Outside of epithelial cells, there are data to suggest that neutrophilic inflammation predisposes the lung to more severe RSV infection [51].
+This different milieu may result in an altered epigenetic profile of epithelial cells which in turn results in a different IL8 (inflammatory) response to RSV when studied in vitro.
+Outside of epithelial cells, there are data to suggest that neutrophilic inflammation predisposes the lung to more severe RSV infection [52].
 Thus, it is conceivable that inflammation leads to worse infection as opposed to the reverse.
-It is also possible that a causal association exists in both directions leading to an auto-amplification loop (i.e. virus induces inflammation à inflammation alters cells to be pro-inflammatory post infection à virus induces inflammation).
+It is also possible that a causal association exists in both directions leading to an auto-amplification loop (i.e. virus induces inflammation).
 These possibilities remain a focus of future investigations.

-Fourth, we observed a number of cytokines (including IL-9, IL-10, IL-12, IL-15, IL-17A and TNF- α) produced at higher levels in CF cells post RSV infection consistent with the idea of an exaggerated inflammatory response.
-In the past, it has been reported that infants with RSV bronchiolitis have greater IL-9 mRNA levels than control infants; elevated IL-9 production was thought to increase the inflammatory response and lung disease severity [52].
-IL-10 is a known anti-inflammatory cytokine; however, its impact on the antiviral immune response is complex.
-Thus, broadly in the setting of viral infection, IL-10 can inhibit viral replication but has also been reported to promote viral persistence [53, 54].
-This is a pattern that has also been reported for IL-12p70 and IL-15 where both pro-inflammatory or anti-inflammatory viral responses have been reported likely reflecting differences in model systems studied and when in the course of the infection the analyses were performed (i.e. early versus late in infections) [55-57].
-IL-17A is thought to promote RSV pathogenesis as in a mouse model, anti-IL-17A treatment reduced both inflammation and viral load significantly [58].
-TNF- α is a pro-inflammatory cytokine and is known to be elevated in infants post RSV infection [59].
-Both TNF- α and IL-17A are known to induce G-CSF, an important mediator of neutrophil function [60].
-In our study, IL-17A, TNF- α and G-CSF all showed higher levels in CF cells.
+Fourth, we observed a number of cytokines (including IL9, IL10, IL12, IL15, IL17A and TNF- α) produced at higher levels in CF cells post RSV infection consistent with the idea of an exaggerated inflammatory response.
+In the past, it has been reported that infants with RSV bronchiolitis have greater IL9 mRNA levels than control infants; elevated IL9 production was thought to increase the inflammatory response and lung disease severity [53].
+IL10 is a known anti-inflammatory cytokine, however, its impacts on the antiviral immune response is complex.
+Thus, broadly in the setting of viral infection, IL10 can inhibit viral replication but has also been reported to promote viral persistence [54, 55].
+This is also a pattern that has also been reported for IL12p70 and IL15 where both pro-inflammatory or anti-inflammatory viral responses have been reported likely reflecting differences in model systems studied and when in the course of the infection the analyses were performed (i.e. early versus late in infections) [56-58].
+IL17A is thought to promote RSV pathogenesis as in a mouse model, anti-IL17A treatment reduced both inflammation and viral load significantly [59].
+TNF- α is a pro-inflammatory cytokine and is known to be elevated in infants post RSV infection [60].
+Both TNF- α and IL17A, TNF- α and G-CSF all showed higher levels in CF cells.

-Finally, our work highlights the importance of examining more than just current CFTR as an in vitroCF epithelial outcome measure.
+Finally, our work highlights the importance of examining more than just CFTR current as an in vitro CF epithelial outcome measure.
 Clearly, CF epithelial cells have a number of deficits that can be evaluated and may predispose to or be associated with lung disease.
-Viral clearance and cytokine production are such outcomes, and changes should be considered at baseline and post candidate interventions/therapies.
+Viral clearance and cytokine production are such outcomes and changes should be considered at baseline and post candidate interventions/ therapies.
 With this in mind, a future direction of this work will be to examine the impact of current and novel CFTR modulator agents on in vitro viral clearance and in vitro cytokine production.

-In summary we present data supporting an association between in vitro IL-8 production and lung function and also the notion that innate immune function is an important epithelial phenotype that should be studied in CF cells as we look towards improving clinical outcomes.
+In summary we present data supporting an association between in vitro IL8 production and lung function and also the notion that innate immune function is an important epithelial phenotype that should be studied in CF cells as we look towards improving clinical outcomes.